-With cutting edge technology, like the Fraxel laser, you can eliminate your acne scars with almost no downtime.
+With cutting edge technology, like the Fraxel laser, you can eliminate your acne scars with almost no downtime involved whatsoever.
 Board-certified dermatologist Dr. Michele Green is an expert in cosmetic and anti-aging dermatology and has been healing patients with acne scars with Fraxel laser treatments for over ten years.
 Fraxel laser skin resurfacing is a fractional laser that is FDA-approved to revitalize skin, even skin tone and texture, and reduce the appearance of acne scars on the face, neck, chest, back, arms, and legs.
 It uses fractional laser technology to boost collagen in the skin, which in turn can reduce the appearance of acne scarring, fine lines, and hyperpigmentation, among other skin conditions.
 Dr. Green is at the forefront of skincare and technology and considers the Fraxel laser a “magic eraser” due to her incredible results with Fraxel laser skin resurfacing.

 What is Fraxel Laser Treatment?

 The Fraxel laser is the first fractionated laser of its kind.
 Fraxel laser treatment uses unique technology to treat thousands of microscopic treatment areas with absolute precision.
 Due to Fraxel’s precise tiny laser treatment, it can rapidly create new collagen, streamlining the body’s natural healing process and leading to expedited rejuvenation.